KawaP18/X00201097_CA3/README.md

           - script: echo "Deploying to PRODUCTION"

 ```

+---

 ### Azure DevOps Pipeline Configuration – Explanation

-The `azure-pipelines.yml` file defines a multi-stage Continuous Deployment pipeline that controls how code progresses from validation to production.
-Each stage acts as a quality gate, ensuring that only fully validated builds are allowed to continue.
+The `azure-pipelines.yml` file sets up a multi-stage deployment pipeline.
+Each stage checks the build before letting it move forward.

 ### Multi-Stage Design and Execution Order

-The pipeline is structured into clearly defined stages, each responsible for a specific validation step.
+The pipeline has clear stages.
+Each one checks a specific part of the process.

 A strict execution order is enforced using stage dependencies, meaning: